 Instead of doorbelling, you can call your neighbors, or send them postcards.

-PCOs have access to the Votebuilder database – you could choose to only doorbell “safe” Democratic voters.
+PCOs have access to the Votebuilder database – you could choose to only doorbell Democratic voters.

 We’ll supply you with the tools to make you feel safe and confident when reaching out to your neighbors.

 I love it – I can’t wait to meet every voter in my city!

 Great!
 You should probably run for office some day!
 For now, we’ll start with your precinct.
 If you want to do more, you can help out in other precincts!
-If you want to talk to a real live breathing person about Precinct Committees, you can use our contact form on the Officers and Committee Chairs page and message our Membership and PCO Recruiter.
+If you want to talk to a real live breathing person about Precinct Committees, you can send us a message and we’ll get you connected with our Membership and PCO Recruiter.